 In 2000, Clinton was elected as the first female senator from New York and became the first First lady to simultaneously hold elected office, and then the first former First lady to serve in the Senate.
 She was re-elected in 2006 and chaired the Senate Democratic Steering and Outreach Committee from 2003 to 2007.
 During her Senate tenure, Clinton advocated for medical benefits for first responders whose health was damaged in the September 11 attacks.
 She supported the resolution authorizing the Iraq War in 2002 but opposed the surge of U.S. troops in 2007.
 In 2008, Clinton ran for president but was defeated by eventual winner Barack Obama in the Democratic primaries.
 Clinton was U.S. secretary of state in the first term of the Obama administration from 2009 to 2013.
 During her tenure, Clinton established the Quadrennial Diplomacy and Development Review.
 She responded to the Arab Spring by advocating military intervention in Libya but was harshly criticized by Republicans for the failure to prevent or adequately respond to the 2012 Benghazi attack.
 Clinton helped to organize a diplomatic isolation and a regime of international sanctions against Iran in an effort to force it to curtail its nuclear program; this effort eventually led to the multinational JCPOA nuclear agreement in 2015.
 Her use of a private email server when she was Secretary of State was the subject of intense scrutiny; while no charges were filed against Clinton, the email controversy was the single most covered topic during the 2016 presidential election.

-Clinton made a second presidential run in 2016.
-She became the first woman to win a presidential nomination by a major U.S. political party after winning the Democratic nomination, and ran in the general election with Virginia senator Tim Kaine as her running mate.
-Clinton lost the presidential election to Republican opponent Donald Trump in the Electoral College, despite winning a plurality of the popular vote.
+Clinton made a second presidential run in 2016, winning the Democratic nomination, and ran in the general election with Virginia senator Tim Kaine as her running mate.
+Clinton lost the presidential election to Republican opponent Donald Trump in the Electoral College, despite winning the popular vote.
 Following her loss, she wrote her third memoir, What Happened, and launched Onward Together, a political action organization dedicated to fundraising for progressive political groups.